Small World Play

 Children are fascinated by mirrors and their reflections.
 Try a plastic mirror insert in the bottom of your tray – could it be a magical lake?
 There are many resources available to complement your reflective scene – you could try Mirror Pebbles, Metallic Boulder Blocks and Jewels.

 Children love to use other reflective resources such as pans, spoons and foil blankets and materials – they instantly grab their attention.
 The mirror inserts make a lovely base for collections – experiment and explore with shiny and wooden spoons and wooden accessories.
+Add marvellous metallic construction blocks and pebbles to create a real reflective world.

-Active World Tuff Trays can be filled with resources that will support and enhance a child’s schematic interests.
+Active World Tuff Spot Trays can be filled with resources that will support and enhance a child’s schematic interests.
 Fill the tray with items that are aligned to the rotation schema such as rolling pins, balls, vehicles, items with lids and spinning tops.
 Add building bricks and construction sets to allow children to create structures, containing them in the tray, without being knocked over or damaged.
-If your child is interested in transporting, enveloping and containing, make collections of interesting and varied items for them to explore and place in the tray.
+If your child is interested in transporting, enveloping and containing, make collections of interesting and varied items for them to explore and place in the Tuff Spot Tray.

 Children love exploring jelly.
 They can explore it from inside the tray or outside depending on their confidence level with sensory materials.
 Hiding toys in the jelly helps to keep children’s attention – include objects to support the different themes you may be covering on different days.
 Always ensure children are well supervised at all times.
 Try adding different textured materials for sensory play and bury items underneath for children to hide.